aboodabdo347/The-Last-Battle/README.md

 # The Last Battle
 ***
 ## Overview
 "The Last Battle" is a 2D strategy game designed for web platforms.
-Utilizing HTML, CSS, and JavaScript, the game features a battlefield comprised of a 1000-box grid, masked by a background image for visual appeal.
+Utilizing HTML, CSS, and JavaScript, the game features a battlefield comprised of grid, masked by a background image for visual appeal.
 Players will navigate through this grid, engaging in tactical combat against CPU-controlled opponents.
 ***
 ## Gameplay
 ### Teams